AndreRudolph/impulsephp-doc/docs/controller.md

   </pre>
 </div>

 This example controller above would do nothing.
 For doing initial tasks you may override the afterCreate method from the AbstractController.
-The <span class="highlightText">afterCreate</span> represents the entry point of the controller and will be called automatically when the view was rendered.
+The <span class="highlightText">afterCreate</span> represents the entry point of the controller and will be called automatically after the view has been rendered.

 <h5><a name="wire-components">Wire components</a></h5>